 Clinical Nutrition: The Clinical Nutrition department provides comprehensive nutrition care and counseling by registered dietitians and nurses using food management and lifestyle strategies to optimize clinical outcomes.

 Free exercise classes and swimming pools: Several gyms and fitness studios in Helena offer free exercise classes and swimming pool access to patients undergoing cancer treatment and their families.
-Please see our Cancer Support Partnership events calendar for days and times.
+Classes currently not offered due to COVID-19 restrictions.

 - Tai Chi: an accessible but challenging foundation to this internal martial arts style with an emphasis on whole-body mechanics, balance, posture and breathing.